 As the first step, let's use the example keyword, "white house tours."
 We already know the search intent — they're searching for a resource with practical information and booking options for touring the White House.
 Now let's find out what specific questions people are searching for.

-Head over to the 'Keyword search' tab in your Clearscope report and filter by 'Questions' to see a full list of questions ordered by monthly search volume.
+Head over to the 'Keyword Discovery' tab in your Clearscope report and filter by 'Questions' to see a full list of questions ordered by monthly search volume.

 Common sense is your friend here — briefly familiarize yourself with the types of questions you see and make note of any emerging patterns or repeat queries that are relevant to your target keyword.
 Use monthly search volume as a general indicator of how popular a given question is.